BVG conversion rate

 A piece of cake?
 Retirement assets for occupational retirement provision (pension fund) can be compared with a cake.
 The conversion rate determines the size of the pieces that we are allowed to cut each year.
 The lower the conversion rate, the smaller the pieces.
 And the cake naturally lasts longer when the pieces are small.

 The statutory conversion rate for the mandatory BVG part is currently 6.8 percent.
 This means that after about 15 years, the cake is all gone.
 For a long time, this calculation proved accurate, since 15 years was the average number of years left to live after retirement.
 But that has all changed now.
 While a man could look forward to 13 years of retirement in 1960, he now has 20 years ahead of him.
 Because we are living much longer today and therefore need to make our cake last that much longer, the younger insured who are still working have to help out and lend a hand in making the cake last a little longer.
-This is done through contributions that are deducted from their salary.
 Incidentally, there are other factors that influence how big the pieces of cake are, such as the age structure and the anticipated returns.

 While a man could look forward to 13 years of retirement in 1960, he now has 20 years ahead of him.